-Ice shelf presence/absence has been postulated as an explanation for contrasting grounding line landforms, where-accommodation space at the grounding line is limited under an ice shelf and promotes low relief, asymmetric grounding zone wedge development, while an ice cliff has unlimited accommodation and a symmetric-moraine can build upward (Powell, 1990; Dowdeswell and Fugelli, 2012; Batchelor and Dowdeswell, 2015).
-The existence of two end-member landform types is tempting to explain by a mechanism with two equivalent end-member states.
-As moraines are observed in both terrestrial and marine environments (e.g., Boulton, 1986), it is even more tempting to invoke moraine formation at grounding lines expressed by an ice cliff - possible above or below sea level - and grounding zone wedge construction only in marine environments where ice shelves can form.
-If grounding line landform morphology could clearly be associated with ice shelf configuration, then we could use the presence of landform type as a proxy for palaeo-ice shelf presence/absence and identify grounding lines that could have been influenced by ice shelf back-stresses.
+landform types is tempting to explain by a mechanism with two equivalent endmember states.
+As moraines are observed in both terrestrial and marine environments (e.g. Boulton, 1986), it is even more tempting to invoke moraine formation at grounding lines expressed by an ice cliff - possible above or below sea level - and grounding zone wedge construction only in marine environments where ice shelves can form.
+If grounding line landform morphology could clearly be associated with ice shelf configuration, then we could use the presence of landform type as a proxy for palaeo-ice shelf presence or absence and identify grounding lines that could have been influenced by ice shelf back stresses.

-Our data show that grounding zone wedges in the western Ross Sea have a higher amplitude than recessional moraines (Fig. 5).5); landforms reported from other deglaciated margins show overlapping moraine and wedge amplitudes (Fig. 5B-C).
+Our data show that grounding zone wedges in the western Ross Sea have a higher amplitude than recessional moraines (Fig. 5); landforms reported from other deglaciated margins show overlapping moraine and wedge amplitudes (Fig. 5b, c).
 The condition for the argument given above is therefore not upheld or, at least, an additional process or factor is required to account for inhibited moraine growth.
-Furthermore, we might expect topographic highs to maintain grounded ice whilst ice over deeper troughs would tend towards flotation and preferentially form an ice shelf, as is argued for late stage deglaciation in the western Ross Sea (Yokoyama et al., 2016).
-However, there is not a consistent relationship between recessional moraines and grounding zone wedges and their topographic context (e.g. Fig. 7B-C) that would support this association.
+Furthermore, we might expect topographic highs to maintain grounded ice whilst ice over deeper troughs would tend towards flotation and preferentially form an ice shelf, as is argued for late-stage deglaciation in the western Ross Sea (Yokoyama et al., 2016).
+However, there is not a consistent relationship among recessional moraines and grounding zone wedges and their topographic context (e.g. Fig. 7b, c) that would support this association.
+Transitions between the two landform types along a single continuous grounding line (Fig. 7a) in a comparable topographic setting are also not straightforward to reconcile with an ice shelf or without an ice shelf.